VirusTotal/yara/docs/writingrules.rst

    * - ``\``
      - Quote the next metacharacter
    * - ``^``
-     - Match the beginning of the file
+     - Match the beginning of the file or negates a character class when used as the first character after the opening bracket.
    * - ``$``
      - Match the end of the file
    * - ``|``